1. Configure your project

 Now add apollo-runtime

 to the list of dependencies.
-This is the actual code that will run on the device, execute queries and parse responses.
+This is the part of the SDK that executes queries and parses responses.

 Android Studio will display a yellow banner, A project sync may be necessary for the IDE to work properly.